w3f/Grants-Program/applications/Crystal.md

 1. Authorization via web3 wallet connection
 2. NFT creating and upload
 3. NFT collections creating and upload
-4. NFT parameters creation
+4. Creating NFT parameters
 5. Changing NFT parameters via API
 6. Creating an access key to get a list of user’s NFTs
 7. Connecting a public wallet to an account
-8. Generating of a unique account key
+8. Generating a unique account key

 ### Game API